 Life just isn’t like that.
 There are too many factors beyond our control.
 Yet, work goals still have to be met.
 Children must be fed and cared for.
 For many, the concept of work-life balance has become unhelpful.
 A general principle that’s supposed to encourage us too often leaves people feeling frustrated, guilty, inadequate, or like failures.
 But are we really those things?
 I’ll tell you.

-Even the words of wisdom from the ancient Book of Ecclesiastes remind us that we can’t always hold things in perfect tension.
-“To everything there is a season, and a time to every purpose under the heaven,” it declares.
+No. Even the words of wisdom from the ancient book of Ecclesiastes remind us that we can’t always hold things in perfect tension.
+“To everything, there is a season, and a time to every purpose under the heavens,” it declares.
 “A time to plant, and a time to pluck up that which is planted… a time to heal; a time to break down, and a time to build up… a time to cast away stones, and a time to gather stones together… a time to get, and a time to lose.”
 So let me be the one to give you permission to live life off-balance.

-I’m not saying you should not be concerned about being the best worker, husband or wife, and parent that you can, all at the same time.
-But sometimes those demands don’t all line up equally the same.
+I’m not saying you shouldn’t be concerned about being the best worker, husband or wife, and parent you can, all at the same time.
+But sometimes, those demands don’t all line up equally the same.
 Here are 5 things to keep in mind as you live off-balance.

-It’s easier to cope with challenges in life when you and your spouse are united.
-For example, if you both agree that work opportunities need to take a back seat for a season to family concerns, you won’t have so much tension over one spouse feeling like they missed out on a career advancement opportunity.
+It’s easier to cope with challenges when you and your family members are united.
+For example, if you and your wife agree that work opportunities need to take a back seat for a season to family concerns, you won’t have so much tension over one spouse feeling like he or she missed out on a career advancement opportunity.

 Huddle Up Question

 Huddle up with your kids and ask, “What is your hardest subject in school right now?”